home-assistant/home-assistant.io/source/developers/cla.markdown

 ## Signing

-If you have not signed the CLA and you submit a pull request to a repository under the Home Assistant organizatio, a link will be automaticall generated.
+If you have not signed the CLA and you submit a pull request to a repository under the Home Assistant organization, a link will be automatically generated.
 Just follow the link and the instructions in the link.

 ## Adoption